RackTables/racktables/README.md

 #### 1.3.a.
 Debian 7 with nginx
 Remember to adjust `server_name` in `server {}` section, otherwise your logout link will point to localhost (and thus fail).
-Notice, that fpm.sock is advised, keep the rest on default configuration, or tweak to your needs.
+Notice that fpm.sock is advised, keep the rest on default configuration, or tweak to your needs.
 You may need to set `fastcgi_read_timeout 600;` if you use some external addons like fping, which may take some time in certain situations.
 Please note that setting aggresive caching for php scripts may result in stale